 So, you didn’t ask for this, but I’m going to tell you everything I know about choosing your next memory card.
 When we’re done, I’ll offer some recommendations on cards I use everyday.
+When looking for cheap offers I also recommend Shoppok classifieds.

 If you’re a regular reader of photography blogs most of them will have some kind of list of essential items you need to keep in your camera bag.
 One of the items on that list will always be something like “extra memory cards.”